 Just about every dog I saw was lying quietly on or under their owner’s desk.
 Some greeted me, others opened an eye and went back to sleep.

-In addition to allowing/encouraging employees to bring their pets to work, Trupanion has a number of pet friendly perks like:
+Not surprisingly, Trupanion has a number of pet friendly perks like:

 - free pet insurance